n4cr/n4cr.github.io/content/built.md

 ---
 title: "What I've Built"
-description: "Real projects built fast using Claude Code, N8N, and AI tooling.
-From hours to days, not weeks or months."
+description: "Real projects built using Claude Code, N8N, and AI tooling.
+Working software delivered fast, from concept to production."
 ---

 # What I've Built

 Real projects.
-Real speed.
 Real results.
+Delivered fast.

 These are actual things I've built using Claude Code, N8N, and modern AI tooling.
 Some were paid, some weren't.
-All prove the same thing: **I ship fast.**
+All prove the same thing: **I build software that works, and I deliver it quickly.**

 ---